yashwanth600/Jam-Stack/README.md

 Applied styling with Bootstrap utilities and custom CSS for consistency and responsiveness.
 Hosted on GitHub Pages and submitted links.

-Use of Tools and Resources
-I used AI tools (e.g., Grok) for initial code suggestions and referenced Bootstrap documentation for component details.
-No full pages were copied; snippets were modified.
 Challenges Faced and Solutions

 Challenge: Ensuring mobile responsiveness for the hero section.